romenrg/romenrg.github.com/source/_posts/2025-12-25-vibe-coding-vs-prompt-engineering-ai-and-the-future-of-software-development.markdown

 Vibe coding gets you a demo.
 Prompt engineering gets you a system you can live with.

+An early-stage startup might prioritize the former.
+An established software product, with real users and real consequences, _needs_ the latter.

 This is also why I’ve been skeptical of simplistic productivity narratives for years.
 In [On Software Engineers, Productivity, and Misleading Metrics](https://www.romenrg.com/blog/2024/12/31/on-software-engineers-productivity-beyond-misleading-metrics/), I argued that output alone is a poor proxy for impact — a problem that becomes even more visible when AI enters the picture.